Return to the main gate

 Mythological Pantheons

 Many ancient religions had what may seem to be a contradictory belief in one Supreme Being who governed all the other gods of the world.
 This apparent contradiction was resolved in different ways.
 Among some primitive peoples it was believed that the Supreme Being created the world and humanity but soon abandoned the creation and withdrew to the heavens.
 The lesser gods were in charge of the world thereafter.
 In other cases it was believed that the many gods were simply manifestations of the One.
-This is the case, for example, in Hinduism and Witchcraft.
+This is the case, for example, in Hinduism and some suggest Witchcraft as well.

 The mythologies associated with polytheism (belief in many gods) varied among the Greeks, Romans, Egyptians, and Teutonic regions.
 There were gods for every aspect of nature and of human life.
 Especially interesting were myths about young gods, such as Osiris and Adonis, who were murdered but came back to life.
 From such mythologies developed the mystery religions of Greece and Rome.